-Based out of Sacramento, California, Allworth Financial, L.P. is a financial advisor firm that manages over $8 billion in client assets.
-The firm, which was founded in 1993, has grown to serve more than 11,000 clients.
-The firm works with both individual and institutional clients, and it offers several services within the realms of financial planning, consulting and portfolio management.
+Based out of Folsom, California, Allworth Financial is a financial advisor firm that manages assets for both individual and institutional clients, and it offers several services within the realms of financial planning, consulting and portfolio management.

 Allworth Financial Background

-Allworth Financial was founded in 1993.
-The firm is majority-owned, through subsidiaries, by Parthenon Capital Partners, a private equity firm.
+Allworth Financial registered as an advisor in 1993.
+The firm is majority-owned, through subsidiaries, by the Ontario Teacher's pension Plan and Lighyear Capital.
 The rest of the firm's ownership shares belong to HMG Holdco, Inc., which is a holding company owned by co-founders and senior partners Scott Hanson and Patrick McClain.

 Allworth Financial Client Types and Minimum Account Sizes

-In total, Allworth Financial works with over 11,000 clients.
-Most of these clients are individuals (both with and without a high net worth).
+Allworth Financial works primarily with individuals (both with and without a high net worth).
 Other clients of the firm include retirement plans, charitable organizations and businesses.

-In general, Allworth Financial imposes a minimum household account size of $100,000.
+In general, Allworth Financial imposes a minimum account size of $500,000.
 However, the firm may, at its discretion, accept clients who have less than that.